saturncloud/examples/examples/api-flask/README.md

 ## Creating the API
 All the API code is contained in a file called "app.py."
 There is also a basic HTML front end for the API in the "templates" folder.

-To deploy this dashboard on Saturn Cloud, call **`python app.py`** as the command in a Saturn Cloud deployment.
+To deploy this dashboard on Saturn Cloud, call **`flask run --host=0.0.0.0 --port=8000 `** as the command in a Saturn Cloud deployment.
+For users to access the server, the host value must be `"0.0.0.0"` and the port number `"8000"`. `8000` is the only port exposed on Saturn Cloud deployments.

 See [Saturn Cloud docs](https://saturncloud.io/docs/examples/dashboards/dashboard/) for more detailed instructions on deploying this and other dashboards.

 ### Import the Libraries